 You'll only need the following to get started:

-You can host it anywhere you want - we have a container image for you to use, a Kubernetes deployment template, or you can host it on Heroku, or you can host it on your own server.
+Hosting You can host it anywhere you want - we have a container image for you to use, a Kubernetes deployment template, or you can host it on Heroku, or you can host it on your own server.
 It's up to you.

 2. Deploy storywise